amcginlay/ops-manager-automation/README.md

-There now follows the sequence of commands required to automate the configuration/deployment of the Ops Manager Director with either PKS or PAS with a selection of common products.
+There now follows the sequence of commands required to automate the configuration/deployment of the Ops Manager Director with either PKS or PAS.
+It also covers a selection of common PAS products.
 This assumes a valid `~/.env` file and a fresh install of the Ops Manager, the version of which is compatible with the target PAS - in this case v2.3.x.